Syntax3rror404/LIFVR-Docs/character.md

 <img src="./images/SlideExample.png" style="width: 40%;">

-**Rotating Ground**
+**Rotating Floor**

-To enable that the HexaCharacter rotates automaticly with a rotating ground you only need to set the rotating floor tag `RotatingFloor` (FName) in the actor or rotating components.
+To enable that the HexaCharacter rotates automaticly with a rotating floor you only need to set the rotating floor tag `rotate` (default FName) in the actor or rotating components.
 If everything in the actor rotates use the actor tag, otherwise set the component tag of the specific component which rotates.
 See examples: `BP_Rotating_Platforms` in the content browser under Plugin/LIFVR Content/Blueprints/LevelArchitecturePhysics.

+> **_Note:_** You can change this tag value in the **DA_TagConfig** in the content folder: Plugins/LIFVR/LIFVR Content/Blueprints/Core.

 <img src="./images/RotatingGround.png" style="width: 70%;">